 In addition to reducing the need for expensive and invasive procedures, Neurofunctional Pain Management® is engaging in health restoration efforts to get patients into a better state of health altogether.

 This therapy may be able to slow the progression of current conditions and delay the onset of additional metabolic conditions, and in some cases reduce or eliminate current medical problems associated with poor health and lifestyle.
 Together, this can help ease pressure on the healthcare system and tackle ballooning healthcare costs.

 Electroanalgesia is the first component of Neurofunctional Pain Management®.
-Electroanalgesia is a FDA recognized therapy where a specific area is electrically stimulated with a range of electrical pulses to relieve pain.
+Electroanalgesia is a FDA Cleared treatment where a specific area is electrically stimulated with a range of electrical pulses to relieve pain.

 Electroanalgesia can only be delivered by trained physicians with authorized devices – nearly all other electrical stimulation devices are not authorized to perform this high pulse range.

 The pain relieving effect that occurs in the tissue, particularly in the pain neurons, is called sustained depolarization.
 In effect, the pain neurons become acclimated to a new homeostasis of being unpolarized and not reporting pain, creating a new normal of non-pain.

 This also serves to reduce inflammation triggered by pain reporting neurons, thereby reducing the inflammation associated with pain conditions in a positive feedback loop.
 This positive feedback loop means reduced pain leads to reduced inflammation, which leads to reduced pain and so on.

 The term for using high pulse electrical stimulation and electroanalgesia to reduce inflammation is called Electroionic® inflammation reduction or Electroionic® Therapy.